Beliavsky/Fortran-code-on-GitHub/README.md

 [M_attr](https://github.com/urbanjost/M_attr): set terminal text attributes using ANSI escape sequences

+[M_calcomp](https://github.com/urbanjost/M_calcomp): old graphics library used in conjunction with M_draw for work with old codes, by urbanjost.
+The CALCOMP library is a simple set of FORTRAN callable graphic routines that allows users to quickly construct plots.

+[M_draw - low level vector graphics library](https://github.com/urbanjost/M_draw): base graphics library intended for use with Fortran although largely written in C. It is based on the public domain VOGLE graphics library.
+It allows for creating vector-based graphics with a variety of output devices.

 [M_escape](https://github.com/urbanjost/M_escape): using in-band signaling wih ANSI control (escape) sequences to control terminal color from Fortran, by urbanjost and brocolis

 [ogpf](https://github.com/kookma/ogpf): Object-Based Interface to GnuPlot from Fortran, by kookma